-McKnight’s musical experiences — from glee club soloist and accomplished pianist, to professor at Morehouse College, and finally as producer and host of several music programs for public radio — have consistently juxtaposed the European Classical tradition alongside American classic traditions – jazz, gospel, African American spirituals and other musical genres.
+Terrance's musical experiences — from glee club soloist and accomplished pianist, to professor at Morehouse College, and finally as producer and host of several music programs for public radio — have consistently juxtaposed the European classical tradition alongside American classic traditions, including jazz, gospel, African American spirituals and other musical genres.

-McKnight was first heard in New York in 2008 when he joined the staff of WNYC.
-He moved to WQXR in October 2009.
-Previously he worked at Georgia Public Broadcasting, where he was creator, producer and host of Studio GPB, a program that introduced a wide array of musical artists through interviews, live studios sessions and commercial recordings.
+Terrance was first heard in New York in 2008 when he joined the staff of WNYC.
+He moved to WQXR in 2009 and his former show, All Ears with Terrance McKnight, earned him an ASCAP Deems Taylor Radio Broadcast Award in 2010.
+Previously, he worked at Georgia Public Broadcasting, where he was creator, producer and host of Studio GPB, a program that introduced a wide array of musical artists through interviews, live studios sessions and commercial recordings.

 There are few musical moments more well-worn than the first four notes of Beethoven's Fifth Symphony.
 But in this short, we find out that Beethoven might have made a last-ditch effort to keep his music from ever feeling familiar, to keep pushing his listeners to a kind of psychological limit.